anki-geo/ultimate-geography/CONTRIBUTING.md

 ### Quotes normalisation

 Anki Deck Manager has a very specific way of wrapping fields with double quotes in `data.csv` to escape special characters (cf. [#129](https://github.com/axelboc/anki-ultimate-geography/issues/129)).
 Whether you edit the file by hand or through an editor, chances are you won't end up with double quotes in the same places.
 If you commit the file as is, the diff will be cluttered with changes that have nothing to do with your edits.
-To avoid this, run `composer index` before commiting your changes.
+To avoid this, run `composer index` before committing your changes.
 This command has the side effect of normalising the escaping of fields in the entire file.

 ### Content guidelines